fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 );
 {% endhighlight %}

-This code might look unexpectedly complicated.
-We must start with a stream of `0` to give `closeCount$` an initial value.
-If we define `closeCount$` as just `close$.pipe(scan(increment, 0))`, then `closeCount$` will not emit a value until _after_ the first close event occurs.
-We need it to emit a value of `0` immediately, and increment this value by one for each close event.

-We have defined are two fundamental time-dependent values: `connectionCount$` and `closeCount$`.
+We have defined our two fundamental time-dependent values: `connectionCount$` and `closeCount$`.
 Now we can start to define the pausable timer as a function of those values.
-The timer is should pause when the number of current connections is less than 1.
+The timer should pause when the number of current connections is less than 1.
 The number of current connections is a function of the difference between opened connections and closed connections.